Back

 Alongside the 6 basic UX Writing quality criteria(necessary, clear, concise, useful, conversational, and branded) brand specific guidelines from TCGplayer’s about us & core value pages were evaluated.

 The brand material indicates that the brand voice should focus on the concepts of community and passion.
-Taking these values into consideration the choice of words should illicit an adventurous spirit, while maintaining clear language that delivers comfort & inclusivity throughout the buyers or seller’s experience.
+Taking these values into consideration, the choice of words should elicit an adventurous spirit while maintaining clear language that delivers comfort & inclusivity throughout the buyer’s or seller’s experience.

 Copy Audit